-The audio option (if installed) resides in the module slot closest to the power supply.
+The audio option (if installed) resides on the upper "mezzanine" board.
 There are two audio options available.

-- Option AD adds Analog Audio Monitoring (2 sets of 6 channel Analog Audio inputs and 8 channels of Analog Audio outputs) and 16 channels Embedded and AES/EBU Digital Audio support (8 channels at a time).
-This option is available for all models. - Option DPE adds Option AD capabilities plus support for decoding and monitoring Dolby E and Dolby D Audio.
-This option is available for all models.
+- Option AD adds Analog Audio Monitoring (2 sets of 6 channel Analog Audio inputs and 8 channels of Analog Audio outputs) and 16 channels Embedded and AES/EBU Digital Audio support (8 channels at a time). - Option DPE adds Option AD capabilities plus support for decoding and monitoring Dolby E and Dolby D Audio.

+Audio Processing

-Audio Processing Both audio versions have the same basic processing engine.
+Both audio versions have the same basic processing engine.
 This uses an FPGA to route the audio input into two DSP chips, whose main function is to calculate the peak values for the selected meter ballistics (response characteristics).

 The audio data has two paths to the display.
 On one path, peak values are sent to the control processor which then plots the bar and surround displays.
 On the second path, raw data samples are sent to the waveform processing engine which interpolates and plots it to generate the lissajous, or "phase," display.

+Audio Inputs

-Audio Inputs There are three basic audio input paths: AES, analog, and embedded.
+There are three basic audio input paths: AES, analog, and embedded.
 AES inputs are accepted at rates up to 192 kHz.

 Analog inputs are digitized at 48 kHz and then go through the same path as the AES inputs.

 The embedded audio path starts at the waveform processing engine.
 First the audio samples are extracted from the serial digital video data using a 12.288 MHz oscillator and sent to the audio board.
 At the audio board the streams are multiplexed into the AES decoders and then follow the same path as the AES data.
 The user can choose to have the de-embedded audio output on the AES B port.

+Audio Outputs

-Audio Outputs There are two audio outputs: Analog and AES.
+There are two audio outputs: Analog and AES.
 Both outputs always follow the source that is currently selected for the audio bar display.
 The analog outputs can come from any input.
 The selected signal output from the FPGA is converted from digital to analog, and then sent as a balanced output to the 62-pin rear panel analog audio connector.

 The AES B connectors can be configured as outputs for use with any input type.
 They can serve as an active loopthrough if the input is AES, a de-embedder if the input is embedded, or an A/D converter if the input is analog.
 Up to six decoded Dolby audio channels may be output if Option DPE is installed.

-Option EYE/PHY
+Option PHY3

-Option EYE and Option PHY provide the following features:
+Option PHY3 provides the following features:

 - Eye pattern display

 - Equalized Eye pattern display

 - Jitter readout

 - Jitter Meter

 - Cable Loss readout

 - Test Signal Output

 - Approx Cable readout

 - Source Level readout

-- Jitter waveform display1
+- Jitter waveform display 1

 - Eye Amplitude readout 1

 - Eye Risetime readout 1

 - Eye Falltime readout 1

 - Eye Rise-Fall (difference) readout 1

 - 1 Requires Option PHY.